 Harvesting garlic is devilishly tricky.
 Wait too long and the leaves turn brown and result in overripe bulbs whose cloves are separating.
 These loose buds won't last long in storage.

 Also, every additional brown leaf means the loss of the protective layer around the bulbs.
-Keeping this papery tunic intact is crucial for ensuring maximum flavor and fragrance, along with protection from pests and moisture loss.
+Keeping this papery tunic intact is crucial for ensuring maximum flavour and fragrance, along with protection from pests and moisture loss.

 Harvest too soon and you will stop the bulb size from developing fully and also affect the storage potential.